 Drive through Glencoe, one of the most dramatic mountain passes in Scotland which was the site of a famous massacre of the Macdonald Clan in the 17th Century.

-Pass by the Glenfinnan Viaduct, which featured in the Harry Potter movies
+See the Glenfinnan Viaduct, and watch the Hogwarts Express (Jacobite Steam Train) which featured in the Harry Potter movies

 End the day in Inverness, the capital of the Highlands.
 You will stay here overnight and have time to explore the city in the evening